Yo69sr/hangman-web/README.md

 ## Features

 - **Difficulty Selection**: Players can choose from three difficulty levels: easy, medium, and hard.
 - **Save and Load**: Games can be saved to a file and loaded later.
+The name of the save file can be chosen by the user and will delete itself only when you finish the game that you saved by loading it.
+If the name has already been taken, the program will automatically add an index to avoid overwriting your previous save.
 - **ASCII Art**: Displays ASCII illustrations for the Hangman and messages for welcome, victory, or defeat.
 - **Letter Revelation**: A portion of the letters in the word can be randomly revealed at the start of the game.
 - **Debug Mode**: Option to display the answer during the game for development purposes.